 Let Zock Family Chiropractic Help!

-And for more information on inflammation, come and check out Zock Family Chiropractic’s first ever Fall Wellness Fair.
+And for more information on inflammation, come and check out Zock Family Chiropractic’s first-ever Fall Wellness Fair.
 The event will take place on the evening of Thursday, November 8th.
 From 6:30 – 8:00 PM.
-You’ll learn about all things fall wellness including essential oils to reduce inflammation, food and supplements to reduce inflammation and aid in digestion, and juicing for a body detox!
-Just for coming, enjoy 10% off featured supplements and essential oils and an entry into winning a door prize!
+You’ll learn about all things fall wellness including essential oils to reduce inflammation, food, and supplements to reduce inflammation and aid in digestion, and juicing for a body detox!
+Just for coming, enjoy 10% off featured supplements and essential oils and entry into winning a door prize!
 But make sure to register for early sitting.
 Seating is limited!
 You won’t want to miss it!